tytydraco/yessleep/out/Taking_My_Dog_for_a_Walk_at_Night.md

 Looking in the rearview mirror, I saw it chase the Jeep before slowly disappearing into the darkness.

 Morris sat quietly in the passenger seat, licking his leg

-That—and I saw Suze staring at me from the backseat, her face blue and puffy as thought she was freshly drowned.
+That—and I saw Suze staring at me from the backseat, her face blue and puffy as though she was freshly drowned.
 I drove and didn’t look in the rearview again until the sun rose.
 When I did, she continued to stare at me.